 IANA Numbers Service Numbers Community

-IANA Protocol Parameter Service Protocol Community
+IANA Protocol Parameter Service Protocol Parameter Community

 The IETF Trust acknowledges that each Operational Community may develop specific requirements relating to its designated IANA Service.

 d.
 The CCG co-chair representing an Operational Community shall have the right to notify the IETF Trust that the then-current IANA Operator has failed to comply with the relevant service requirements with respect to such Operational Community’s designated IANA Service, and that the relevant service arrangement between such Operational Community and the IANA Operator has been or will be terminated.
 In conjunction with such termination, the IETF Trust shall thereafter terminate the associated License Agreement with such IANA Operator with respect to such IANA Services in accordance with the IETF Trust’s termination rights under the applicable License Agreement.